smorello87/orals/Daily_Dissertation.md

 \- Ahmed, *Queer Phenomenology* & *Promise of Happiness* \
 \- Berlant & Edelman, "Sex, or the Unbearable"

 I really don't feel great about a lot of these cuts.
 There are things that I want to read on here.
-But I need to remember that I cannot read everything, shouldn't try to read everything, but only to read things that will be relevant to MY project, and cannot be comprehensive.
+But I need to remember that I cannot read everything, shouldn't try to read everything, but only to read things that will be relevant to MY project, which cannot be comprehensive.
 So I've chosen to keep works that have most directly to do with the themes/issues that my project will treat. **What are the major affects related to queerness?
 What about writing or reading sexuality and gender?** The texts must be able to speak to these questions.

 The final list for Queer Modernisms: